caraya/xml-workflow/markdown-source/schema.md

 http://mysite.org/images/image.png
 ```

-We could create branches of our schema to deal with the different locations but I've chosen to let the XSLT style sheets deal with this particular situation
+We could create branches of our schema to deal with the different locations but I've chosen to let the XSLT style sheets deal with this particular situation.
+The schema type for the image (`xs:anyURI`) should also help to sort out the issue.

 `width` and `height` are expressed as integer and are left as optional to account for the possibility that the CSS or XSLT stylesheets modify the image dimensions.
 Making these dimensions mandatory may affect how the element interact with the styles later on.